Skip to content

 Better management

+To succeed in solving difficult technology-based challenges there is a need for better management and not less management.
 There is a misconception that OKRs are about less management, when in fact it is all about better management.
 The role of leaders in digital product development, when using OKRs, is really important.
 Leaders really need to understand the importance of their contribution in turning product strategy into action.
+Topics that should be top of a product leader's mind are:

 • providing the team with strategic context